ydatech/yii2-laradock/README.md

     ;fi
     ```

-- there is a new file called yii.ini  and  the content will be added  to php default config file
+- There is a new file called yii.ini  and  the content will be added  to php default config file

     ```
     expose_php=0